fjlaubscher/helix/README.md

 providing a simple and clean foundation.
 <br />
 <br />
-Don&apos;t like CSS modules and want something else?
+Don&apos;t like SCSS and want something else?
 <br />
 <strong>You can change it.</strong>